 WebGL makes 3D graphics come alive on users’ browser screens, and if you think that’s no big deal, think again.
 This API delivers the experience of real 3D and virtual reality via programming means, which is what makes this technology so impactful.

 - Fewer performance issues

-WebGL uses the client-side hardware, therefore, it runs more smoothly on users’ screens and normally has low playback latency.
+WebGL uses client-side hardware, therefore, it runs more smoothly on users’ screens and normally has low playback latency.

 - Cross-platform availability

 WebGL will run on most common browsers, devices, and operating systems, which makes it available to all kinds of user groups.

 - More secure than other solutions

 Before the advent of WebGL, the display of 3D graphics and animations in the browser required specific plugins that often crashed and caused many security vulnerabilities.
 Although WebGL is not completely free from security issues, it’s still more secure than any other similar technology so far.

 - Opening doorways to browser-based gaming